ninonarido/mcst/README.md

 ### Philosophy.

-Mandaluyong College of Science and Technology is advocates the culture of excellence in science and technology that is anchored on the principles of quality instruction, dynamic research and innovation, continuous improvement, public service and nationalism.
+Mandaluyong College of Science and Technology advocates the culture of excellence in science and technology that is anchored on the principles of quality instruction, dynamic research and innovation, continuous improvement, public service and nationalism.